Need inspiration for a baby shower? Why not throw the sweetest tea party baby shower? We’re showing you how, in 6 easy steps.

 How to Throw a Tea Party Baby Shower in 6 Easy Steps:

-Create your own sweet and beautiful tea party baby shower in just a few simple steps.
+Create your own sweet and beautiful tea party baby shower in just a few simple steps, including the supplies you need to throw the perfect shower.

 | 1 | Create a statement piece.